North Texas Family Law Alexis Allen

 Alexis completed her undergraduate degree at the University of Texas at Arlington, majoring in History with a Pre-Law emphasis.
 She then attended Texas Wesleyan University School of Law, now known as the Texas A&M School of Law, where she graduated in 2008.
 While in law school, Alexis devoted hundreds of hours to the Innocence Project, working to free an innocent man, and she was honored to be the only recipient of the Equal Justice Award out of her graduating class.

-Alexis has been practicing law in north Texas for the past 11 years.
+Alexis has been practicing law in north Texas since 2008.
 While honing her legal skills in the practice of municipal law, Alexis spent many hours volunteering with Dallas Volunteer Attorney Program, working primarily on family law cases.
 Through this experience, she discovered a passion for her family law clients.
 After spending almost a decade litigating in municipal law, Alexis decided to pursue this passion and transition her practice into family law.

 Alexis has worked on cases ranging from simple divorces with no children and minimal financial issues, to complex cases including closely-held business interests, and issues regarding protection of children in at-risk situations, including parents with drug and alcohol issues.
 Alexis has also handled several custody cases involving children being raised by their grandparents.